Should you auto-renew your 2017 coverage?

 But the difference this time around is that people won’t have an opportunity for a do-over.
-In past years, if the exchange auto-renewed your coverage on December 16 and you realized in early January that your premium had gone up more than you expected or your plan had changed or your provider was no longer in your plan’s network, you could go back and pick a different plan at that point, with a February or March effective date.
+In past years, if the exchange auto-renewed your coverage on December 16 and you realized in early January that your premium had gone up more than you expected or your provider was no longer in your plan’s network, you could go back and pick a different plan at that point, with a February or March effective date.

 But that’s no longer an option for 2018 coverage.
 More than three million people let their coverage auto-renew for 2017.
 For some, it likely worked out fine.
 But some may have decided in January that changes to the coverage, network, or premiums meant that a different plan was a better option.
 And because of the way open enrollment used to be structured, they were able to make changes at that point, after receiving their first invoice of the new year.

 It’s essential to understand that you won’t be able to do that this time around.
-If you don’t actively pick your own plan during open enrollment (by December 15 in nearly every state), you’ll be stuck with the plan the exchange (or your insurer, if you have off-exchange coverage) auto-renews for you, regardless of how the premium and/or benefits change.
+If you don’t actively pick your own plan during open enrollment (by December 15 in nearly every state), you’ll be stuck with your plan for 2018, regardless of how the premium and/or benefits change.
 You won’t have an option to pick a different plan for 2018 unless you experience a qualifying event at some point during the year.
 So pay attention to the information that the exchange and your insurer send you in the fall, and make whatever changes you want to make by December 15.

 Auto-renewal is an option in every state